 Please note that this process changes from state to state.

 Please Note: Your property value will be changed after a hearing is finished.
 Your value may not be certified for multiple months after the property was protested.

 Call Lane and speak to an agent, or add/remove accounts through the client portal on our website.

 As soon as possible, year-round.

-Market Value – The value a property could be sold for on an open market
+Market Value – The value a property could be sold for in a competitive and open market.

-Appraised Value – The taxable value (market value + exemptions)
+Appraised Value – The taxable value is the market value with exemptions applied.